Make Room for Lisa: Plot

 Homer participates in a drinking contest and wins the trophy and title of "Sir Drinks-A-Lot".
 Having promised to spend one Saturday a month with the children, he takes Bart and Lisa to Lisa's choice of outing: the traveling Smithsonian Institution exhibition sponsored by cell phone company "OmniTouch".
 Homer ruins one of the exhibits, the Bill of Rights, by reading it with chocolate-covered hands.
 As he is unable to pay the $10,000 repair bill OmniTouch installs a cellular transmitter on the roof of his house, with the control equipment in Lisa's room.
 Lisa moves in with Bart where she cannot concentrate on her homework.

 Lisa develops stomach aches and visits Dr. Hibbert, who suggests either 'harsh antacids' or herbal tea.
 Homer scoffs at the tea Lisa wants and demands the antacids.
 Lisa snaps at her father for belittling everything she believes in.
 To placate her, Homer takes her to a New Age store where they try out sensory deprivation tanks and each experience their own spiritual journey.
 Lisa sees herself from the perspective of figures in her life, eventually realizing that Homer loves her enough to take her to events that he does not personally like just to make her happy.
 Meanwhile, repo men take away the tank that Homer is in.
 Homer's journey becomes a real one, as his tank falls out of the back of the van, is mistaken for a coffin and buried, only for the tank to fall into a pipe from which it is washed up onto the beach where Chief Wiggum finds it and returns it to the store.
 Lisa decides to do something together they both enjoy - a demolition derby.

-Marge becomes obsessed with eavesdropping on private calls picked up from the cellular tower on Maggie's baby monitor.
+In the episode's subplot, Marge becomes obsessed with eavesdropping on private calls picked up from the cellular tower on Maggie's baby monitor.
 Bart and Milhouse prank Marge by making her think an escaped convict is breaking into the house.
 Marge smashes the baby monitor on Milhouse's head and knocks him out.
 She reluctantly agrees when Bart says the prank was fair punishment for eavesdropping.